-- A. Stream enhancement or restoration projects approved by the City - B. Farming practices as defined by Oregon Revised Statutes (ORS) 30.930 and farm use as defined in ORS 214.200, except that buildings associated with farm practices and farm use are subject to the requirements of these standards - C. Actions by a public utility or any other governmental agency to remove or alleviate an emergency condition - D. Road and parking area preservation/maintenance projects such as pothole and square cut patching, surface sealing, replacing or overlaying of existing asphalt or concrete pavement, provided the preservation/maintenance activity does not expand the existing area of impervious coverage above the thresholds listed in Section 1.2.1 - E. Pedestrian and bicycle improvements (sidewalks, trails, pathways, and bicycle paths/lanes) where no other impervious surfaces are created or replaced, built to direct stormwater runoff to adjacent vegetated areas - F. Underground utility projects that replace the ground surface with in-kind material or materials with similar runoff characteristics - G. Maintenance or repair of existing utilities - H. An exemption to the flow control requirements (see Section 4.2) of these standards will be granted when all of the following apply: - The development site discharges directly to the Willamette River, Clackamas River, or Abernethy Creek; and - That development lies within the 100-year floodplain or is up to 10 feet above the design flood elevation as defined by OCMC 17.42; and - The project site must be drained by a conveyance system that is comprised entirely of manmade elements (e.g., pipes, ditches, culverts, outfall protection, etc.) and extends to the ordinary high water line of the exempt receiving water; and - The conveyance system between the project site and the exempt receiving water shall have sufficient hydraulic capacity and erosion stabilization measures to convey discharges from the proposed conditions of the project site and the existing conditions from non-project areas from which runoff is collected.
+- A. Stream enhancement or restoration projects approved by the City - B. Farming practices as defined by Oregon Revised Statutes (ORS) 30.930 and farm use as defined in ORS 214.200, except that buildings associated with farm practices and farm use are subject to the requirements of these standards - C. Actions by a public utility or any other governmental agency to remove or alleviate an emergency condition - D. Road and parking area preservation/maintenance projects such as pothole and square cut patching, surface sealing, mill/resurface or overlaying of existing asphalt or concrete pavement, provided the preservation/maintenance activity does not expand the existing area of impervious coverage above the thresholds listed in Section 1.2.1 - E. Pavement reconstruction/rehabilitation projects located within the public rightof-way that alter the subgrade shall be required to meet water quality and flow control standards for the net new impervious surface created - F. Pedestrian and bicycle improvements (sidewalks, trails, pathways, transit stops, multi-modal stops, and bicycle paths/lanes) that are standalone projects where no other impervious surfaces are created or replaced - G. Underground utility projects that replace the ground surface with in-kind material or materials with similar runoff characteristics - H. Maintenance or repair of existing utilities - I. An exemption to the flow control requirements (see Section 4.2) of these standards will be granted when all of the following apply: - The development site discharges directly to the Willamette River, Clackamas River, or Abernethy Creek; and - That development lies within the 100-year floodplain or is up to 10 feet above the design flood elevation (design flood elevation is equal to 50.7 feet NAVD 88) as defined by OCMC 17.42; and - The project site must be drained by a conveyance system that is comprised entirely of manmade elements (e.g., pipes, ditches, culverts, outfall protection, etc.) and extends to the ordinary high water line of the exempt receiving water; and - The conveyance system between the project site and the exempt receiving water shall have sufficient hydraulic capacity and erosion stabilization measures to convey discharges from the proposed conditions of the project site and the existing conditions from non-project areas from which runoff is collected.